AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028130228.png]]

 This shadow artifact is called **peter panning** since objects seem slightly detached from their shadows.
-We can use a little trick to solve most of the
+We can use a little trick to solve most of the peter panning issue by using front face culling when rendering the depth map.
+You may remember from the